trustpilot/kafka-connect-dynamodb/README.md

 # kafka-connect-dynamodb

 A [Kafka Connector](http://kafka.apache.org/documentation.html#connect) which implements a "source connector" for AWS DynamoDB table Streams.
 This source connector allows replicating DynamoDB tables into Kafka topics.
-Once data is in Kafka you can use various Kafka  sink connectors to push this data to different destinations systems, e.g. - BigQuery for easy analytics.
+Once data is in Kafka you can use various Kafka sink connectors to push this data into different destinations systems, e.g. - BigQuery for easy analytics.

 ## Notable features
 * `autodiscovery` - monitors and automatically discovers DynamoDB tables to start/stop syncing from (based on AWS  TAG's)